LittleDTLe/VapeProductQuiz/ReadMe.md

 The **VapeVida Flavorshot Recommender Quiz** is a custom WooCommerce utility designed to transform product discovery.
 It provides a simple, dynamic, and fully managed frontend form that guides customers to the exact e-liquids they desire.

-This tool ensures **maintainability** by allowing store managers to control all aspects of the form and its content from the WordPress dashboard, minimizing the need for code changes.
+This tool ensures maintainability by allowing store managers to control all aspects of the form and its content from the WordPress dashboard, minimizing the need for code changes.

 ---

 ## 🛠️ Key Features (Currently Implemented)

+- **Dynamic Cascading Filters:** Dropdowns update dynamically based on the prior selection, ensuring customers are never led to a 'zero results' page.
+- **Real-Time Result Preview:** The CTA button displays the number of matching products immediately after filter selection, enhancing user experience.
+- **Full Localization Support:** The plugin is fully prepared for translation using `.pot`, `.po`, and `.mo` files, supporting locales like `el_GR` and generic `el`.
-- **Dynamic Filtering (AND Logic):** The system ensures that products must match **ALL** selections (Flavor Type AND Ingredients) to appear in the filtered results.
+- **Dynamic Filtering (AND Logic):** The system ensures that products must match ALL selections (Flavor Type AND Ingredients) to appear in the filtered results.
 - **Dynamic Content Control:** All user-facing text (Headings, Labels, Placeholders, and Button Text) is editable via the Admin Settings.
-- **Button Color Control:** The background and text colors for the CTA button in both **Idle** and **Hover** states are configurable via color swatches.
+- **Button Color Control:** The background and text colors for the CTA button in both Idle and Hover states are configurable via color swatches.
-- **Conditional Visibility:** The third dropdown (Secondary Ingredient) can be instantly toggled **ON** or **OFF** from the settings page.
+- **Conditional Visibility:** The third dropdown (Secondary Ingredient) can be instantly toggled ON or OFF from the settings page.
-- **Admin Dashboard Responsiveness:** The settings page automatically adjusts its layout for mobile, tablet, and desktop screens.
 - **Required Field Control:** The admin can set which fields (Type, Primary, Secondary) are mandatory for form submission.
-- **Attribute Remapping:** The admin can select which Global Attributes (`pa_...`) will fill the dropdown fields directly from the dashboard settings.
+- **Attribute Remapping:** The admin can select which Global Attributes (`pa\_...`) will fill the dropdown fields directly from the dashboard settings.
 - **Auto-Populated Options:** Dropdown fields are populated automatically from your WooCommerce Global Attribute Terms.
-- **Reset Button:** Add a Reset Button to easily clear selections.
+- **Dynamic Clear Button:** A Reset Button is included to easily clear selections and URL filters.
-- **Default Attribute Toggle:** Add a checkbox to easily toggle between using default attributes or custom.
-- **Uninstall Script:** Add Cleanup Options on Plugin Uninstall.
-- **WooCommerce Activated Script:** Script that checks if WooCommerce is activated.
-- **Modularisation of Admin File** Modularise class-vv-admin.php file.
-- **Dynamic Cascading Filters:** Add Ajax Dropdown Filter logic to the quiz, so that there are no Zero Result Pages.
-- **Result Preview:** Combined with the Dynamic CTA, the user can see how many results there are to their search.
-- **Multi-Lingual Support:** Add Localization to settings page.

 ---